On this page

 Comprehensive outreach plan over the next 5 years

 There is a need for more widespread awareness of RDM services.
 The University will continue the RDM Steering Committee for the next 5 years, including working groups or projects as needed.
+In particular, the University will undertake work to co-develop a policy with First Nations, Inuit and Metis peoples on Indigenous data sovereignty.
 The University will launch a transparent and regularly updated website connected to the Office of the Vice-President (Research and International) (VPRIO), housing the University Institutional Strategy and work that comes from the strategy over the next 5 years.
-The University will deliver regular communication to its research community via email (VPRIO) regarding services and any policy or procedural changes as needed, as well as through other communications avenues as needed.

 Collaborative RDM support services